vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       - The VapourSynth API version the plugin requires.

+      - A file name.

    Things you can do with a VSPlugin:

       - Get a list of all the filters it exports, using getFunctions_\ ().

       - Invoke one of its filters, using invoke_\ ().

+      - Get its location in the file system, using getPluginPath_\ ().

    A list of all loaded plugins (including built-in) can be obtained with getPlugins_\ ().